XAVI DANTO

 ETHICAL, CREATIVE, & CRITICAL PRACTICE

-Linked Data and Sex ArchivesThis assignment, originally developed for INFO 653-02: Knowledge Organization and later reorganized further for a lightning talk at the 2024 Gender and Sexuality in Information Science Colloquium, examines how ethical considerations from sex archives can inform and strengthen linked data principles.
-The project analyzes published policies from three institutions—the University of Toronto’s Sexual Representation Collection, The Leather Archives and Museum, and The Kinsey Institute—examining how these organizations address principles from the then-recently published “Ethics in Linked Data Checklist.”
+This assignment, originally developed for INFO 653-02: Knowledge Organization and later reorganized further for a lightning talk at the 2024 Gender and Sexuality in Information Science Colloquium, examines how ethical considerations from sex archives can inform and strengthen linked data principles.
+The project analyzes published policies from three institutions—the University of Toronto’s Sexual Representation Collection, The Leather Archives and Museum, and The Kinsey Institute—before examining how these organizations address principles from the then-recently published “Ethics in Linked Data Checklist” in a later version.
 Moreover, the research paper and presentation demonstrates how sex archives’ approaches to consent, privacy, and community protection can inform broader linked data practices.
+Lastly, as an information professional, I believe that my continued work and interest in this topic reflects my core passions as an ethical practitioner in providing knowledge organization and access in situations where the subject/s in question are politically or legally precarious and prone to persecution without critical measures in place.

-🔗 Lightning Talk: Presentation Slides
+🔗 Lightning Talk for GSISC: Presentation Slides